arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 blocking mechanism for adding torrents, without requiring them to be loaded from disk first.

+If it refers to an HTTP URL, the info-hash for the added torrent will not be the true info-hash of the .torrent.
+Instead a placeholder, unique, info-hash is used which is later updated once the .torrent file has been downloaded.

+Once the info-hash change happens, a torrent_update_alert_ is posted.

 ``dht_nodes`` is a list of hostname and port pairs, representing DHT nodes to be added to the session (if DHT is enabled).
 The hostname may be an IP address.